citation-file-format/citation-file-format/index.md

   repository&#x2011;artifact   String (*URL*)                   The repository where the (executable/binary) artifact of the work is stored

+  section                     String                            The section of a work that is referenced

   sender                      Collection of **entities**       The sender of a personal communication

   status                      **Status string**                       The publication status of the work